georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **Accuracy Score**

-The accuracy score is the percentage of all predictions that were correct, whether they were correctly predicted as fraud or correctly predicted as non-fraud, divided by the total number of predictions.

 The accuracy score of the Logistic Regression model with the larger test set and with the threshold optimization was 79%.
 It actually went down from the smaller test set of 83.12%.
 If it were not for the fact of the data being imbalanced, this accuracy score would indicate a good model.
 Any accuracy score between 70-80% is considered good and between 80-90% is considered excellent.
 Again, considering there is a data imbalance, we need to look at Precision, Recall and F1 scores to get a better assessment of the model.